 /srv/homeassistant, please modify the

 ExecStart= line appropriately.

-[Unit] Description=Home Assistant After=network.target [Service] Type=simple User=%i ExecStart=/srv/homeassistant/bin/hass -c "/home/homeassistant/.homeassistant" [Install] WantedBy=multi-user.target
+[Unit] Description=Home Assistant After=network-online.target [Service] Type=simple User=%i ExecStart=/srv/homeassistant/bin/hass -c "/home/%i/.homeassistant" [Install] WantedBy=multi-user.target

 You need to reload